 West Poulsbo: Available residentially zoned land in the western city limits will most likely develop during the planning period and would benefit from a new Neighborhood Park.
 The park should be 2 to 5 acres in size.
 This project is not site specific.
-No specific parcel has been identified at this time.
-This project is identified as #4 on Figure PRO 2.
 (Priority: new neighborhood park).